What comes to your mind when you hear Symbian Operating System??

 The Symbian Foundation was announced in June 2008 and came into existence in 2009.
 Its objective was to publish the source for the entire Symbian platform, including Symbian OS and Series 60 platform, under the OSI- and FSF-approved Eclipse Public License (EPL).
 The release of the Symbian platform deprecated Symbian OS as a standalone product.

 Symbian Ltd. was purchased by Nokia in December 2008, transitioning principal OS and user interface development to Nokia.Symbian^3 is a big improvement over previous S60 5th Edition and features single touch menus in the user interface, as well as new Symbian OS kernel with hardware-accelerated graphics, new features including portrait qwerty keyboard, a new browser and split-screen text input.

-In November 2010, Smartphone blog All about Symbian criticized the performance of Symbian’s default web browser and recommended the alternative browser Opera Mobile.
-Nokia’s Senior Vice President Jo Harlow promised an updated browser in 2011 Nokia denied any plans for switching to competitive platforms such as Android operating system, but in February 2011 announced it had signed a strategic tie up with Microsoft.
-Industry analysts expect Symbian’s market share to decline.
+In November 2010, Smartphone blog All about Symbian criticised the performance of Symbian's default web browser and recommended the alternative browser Opera Mobile.
+Nokia's Senior Vice President Jo Harlow promised an updated browser in 2011 Nokia denied any plans for switching to competitive platforms such as Android operating system, but in February 2011 announced it had signed a strategic tie-up with Microsoft.
+Industry analysts expect Symbian's market share to decline.

 The announcement to switch to the "continuous development" model of Android and iPhone, where existing devices will be supported with new OS updates during their lifetime, has been welcomed by the community.

-Well guys this is all about Symbian and Symbian OS.
-I shall catch you guys with other post until then have fun using Symbian OS, Bye.
+Well, guys, this is all about Symbian and Symbian OS.
+I shall catch you guys with another post until then have fun using Symbian OS, Bye.